Ishpeming-Negaunee Unions: The ballparks

 In 1890 and 1891, the Ishpeming team hosted minor league home games at the Ishpeming Grounds.

 The 1892 Ishpeming–Negaunee Unions played minor league home games at the Union Park.
-The ballpark was referenced to have been located at the fairgrounds between Ishpeming and Negaunee.
+The ballpark was referenced to have been located at the fairgrounds situated between Ishpeming and Negaunee.
 It was noted that in 1919, the park hosted a Green Bay Packers football game.
 Today, it is reported the ballpark site lies along the Iron Ore Heritage Trail, which runs between Ishpeming and Negaunee.